MichaelHilton/MichaelHilton.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description:  Associate Teaching Professor, Institute for Software Research
+description:  Teaching Professor, Institute for Software Research

 profile:
   align: right